My poster submission to the 20th Annual SQuInT Workshop.

 Posted here are some of my notes as a result of studying, to remind myself.

-I hope you will also find them useful.
+I hope you will also find them useful and inspiring.

 Tweets by @i2000s